msi-ris/Tutorials/rnaseq_cmd.md

 [Return to top](#top)
 ### <a name="0.3"></a> 0.3: Scope of the Tutorial
-This tutorial will only cover differentiual gene expression analysis of **bulk RNAseq** of mRNA.
+This tutorial will only cover differential gene expression analysis of **bulk RNAseq** of mRNA.
 We will not cover single cell RNAseq analysis or small RNA sequencing analysis.
 We will also not cover coexpression analysis or transcriptome assembly in detail.
 There are links to guides at the bottom of the